 As you continue to experiment, adding sound and possibly interaction from the audience, remain flexible, adaptable and willing to discard elements if they don’t absolutely meet your exacting standards or the purpose you need them to fulfil.
-Obviously there will continue to be surprises and exiting discoveries that may suggest other paths to explore, choose wisely which to follow.
+Obviously, there will continue to be surprising and exciting discoveries that may suggest other paths to explore, choose wisely which to follow.
 Not everything needs to be resolved in the timespan of the masters, many ideas and concepts will need to continue way beyond the next 8 months.

 Jonathan also mentioned that,